Pomax/tex2utf/README.md

 **Note:** because this is an update to tex2mail to support UTF8, your environment should be set to utf8 encoding.
 If not, you're basically guaranteed to get `Wide character in print at ...` errors.

-**Note 2:** the `newgetopt.pl` file is not required, it only came with `tex2mail.pl` for perl4 support.
-Perl 5 added Getopt::Long for runtime arg parsing, and `tex2utf` does not care about perl 4 in the slightest.
+**Note 2:** the `newgetopt.pl` file that the original `tex2mail.pl` relies on is not required.
+The original needed it for perl 4 compatibility, but that's not been necessary for some 25 years now.

 ## LaTeX